I have a confession to make. Publicly before all of you.

 This strange urge overpowered me in the gun store purchasing my first gun.
 He was beautiful, as soon as I put on the special grips, he had a name.

-“Black Pearl” a Kimber Tactical Ultra Carry .45.
-He became in that moment.
+My new Kimber Tactical Ultra Carry .45 became “Black Pearl” in that moment.
 I knew I had an “issue” by the look on the salesman’s face.
 I figured this experience was just because it was my first gun, and that I would quickly return to normal.
 But then this same strange impulse came over me again as I purchased my second handgun, this time, a female a Kahr P.380 who is now affectionately known as “Black Rose”.

 I couldn’t help myself.
 I knew I had a serious problem when it happened yet again.
 “The Empress” a stunning engraved Ruger SP101 .357 who certainly has all of the attributes of her name joined my collection.